Julie Elise Landry

 The public references particularly bothered me, considering how genuinely (and absurdly, unnecessarily) concerned I was that someone who disliked me might mail me a lizard corpse at any time if they learned the truth.

-A few weeks into the relationship, my first boyfriend asked me, “What would I have to do to make you angry enough to break up with me?”
+A few weeks into my first relationship, my boyfriend asked me, “What would I have to do to make you angry enough to break up with me?”

 I said, “Well, cheat on me,” because I didn’t want to lead with my actual first thought, and cheating seemed like an easy red herring.
 “Or, you know, test my phobia in any way...”